bkryzz/modcel/README.md

-  The main target application is to input 2D representations of biological tissues, as typically resulting from a histological section or a biopsy.
+  The main target application is to input 2D representations of biological tissues, as typically resulting from a histological section or a clinical biopsy.
 The user can either input a tissue map from a real sample (e.g., reconstructed via <a href="https://github.com/CellProfiler">CellProfiler</a>), or build their own tissue model, to imitate a realistic pattern or create an entirely arbitrary condition.